-4. Cross-border environmental cooperation: Multiple routes have been considered to minimise the environmental impact of the TAPI and CASA-1000.
+4. Cross-border environmental cooperation: Multiple routes for the TAPI and CSA 1000 have been considered to reduce the impact of the TAPI and CASA-1000 on the environment.
 The member countries of CAREC can complement these efforts by improving the capabilities of domestic environmental institutions and collaborating more closely with international environmental organizations.
-In addition, regional energy interconnections can be used by CAREC members countries to engage in transboundary environmental cooperation.
+In addition, regional energy interconnections provide CAREC members to engage in transboundary environmental cooperation.
 For example, Afghanistan and Pakistan can use the development of the TAPI pipeline to collaborate on the environmental conservation of vulnerable and endemic species in the Registan desert.
 Energy integration can be used to facilitate discussion on establishing 'Peace Parks' along Central Asia's ecologically sensitive and conflict-prone borderlands (Huda 2021a).

-The CASA-1000 provides an opportunity for Central Asian countries to undertake cooperation on addressing floods, water pollution and droughts.
+The CASA-1000 provides an opportunity for Central Asian countries to undertake cooperation on flood mitigation, reducing water pollution and mitigating droughts.
 Tajikistan and Kyrgyz Republic can utilize cooperation on the CASA-1000 as a platform to collectively contribute to the sustainable development of the Isfara Basin.
-Utilizing an energy projects to initiate wider environmental cooperation has seen relative success between India and Bhutan.
+Utilizing an energy projects to instigate wider environmental cooperation has seen relative success between India and Bhutan.
 However, in some Central and South Asian countries, political conflicts result in environmental issues being relegated to "low politics" within regional policymaking.
-The CASA-1000 project can be used to exploit the "high politics" of energy to generate greater engagement on environment issues (Huda 2021a).
+The CASA-1000 project can be used to utilize the "high politics" of energy to generate greater engagement on environment issues (Huda 2021a).

 5. Human rights Agreements: CAREC has stressed on the need to address the socio-economic well-being of populations that will be directly or indirectly affected by energy projects (CAREC 2021).
-One of the ways by which socio-economic benefits of energy projects can be advanced is through the formalization of human rights agreements in project documents.
+One of the ways by which socio-economic benefits of energy projects can be advanced is through the formalization of human rights agreements in project agreements.
 For example, BP generated consensus on human rights issues by including certain standards within key operational documents of the BTC pipeline.
 This includes the Voluntary Principles on Security and Human Rights, which was referenced in the Joint Statement and the Security Protocol for the East-West Energy Corridor of the BTC Pipeline.
 In addition to referring to international standards, countries involved in the TAPI and CASA-1000 project can also undertake a review of existing frameworks on human rights, and meet any gaps as they relate to the development of energy infrastructure projects.